How Teachers Make a Difference

 As a kid, this blogger never had any trouble with reading but was terrified by math.
-But with the patient encouragement of my teachers, I learned to like - and excel at - math all the way through calculus.
-When students say 'I can't,' teachers are always there to say 'yes you can.'
+But with the patient encouragement of my teachers, I learned to like and even excel at math all the way through calculus.
+When students say ''I can't,'' teachers are always there to say ''yes you can.''

 Even for the best of students, there's always a teacher there to remind us to try harder.
-Putting 110% into everything you do can help you succeed in all aspects of your life - and, of course, a teacher taught me that.
+Putting 110% into everything you do can help you succeed in all aspects of your life; and, of course, a teacher taught me that.

 4. Realizing Student Potential

 For some kids, school work just seems to come easily.
 And while there's undeniably a genetic component to succeeding in school, a study published recently in Science reminds us that it takes a teacher to help us realize that potential.
-Researchers studying twins found that genetics do account for as much as 82% of variability in children's reading skills.
+Researchers studying twins found that genetics do account for as much as 82% of the variability in children's reading skills.
 But children who received more effective instruction (from a teacher, of course) were much more likely to develop at their 'optimal trajectory.'
 The lesson here?
 Nature needs a little help from nurture, and teachers are there to fill that role.

 5. Role Modeling

 When you ask kids who their role models are, they're likely to name movie stars or famous athletes.
-But it's really the teachers they see every day who influence the adults they will become by modeling positive behavior, good choices and a caring approach to life.
+But it's really the teachers they see every day who influence the adults they will become by modeling positive behavior, good choices, and a caring approach to life.

 6. Developing Community